-The embedded rocks and still-green tumble weeds were flying towards my tennis shoe covered feet, my outstretched hands steering my downward trajectory were being cut to slivers by the crystal rock veins lining the 40-ft ravine incline—the unexpected push and gravity created a reckless momentum that my brother hoped would be fatal.
+The embedded rocks and still-green tumble weeds were flying towards my tennis shoe covered feet, my outstretched hands steering my downward trajectory were being cut to slivers by the crystal rock veins lining the 40-ft ravine incline—the unexpected push and gravity created a reckless momentum that might be fatal.
 It was not.

-Never turn your back on some people, or they will destroy you.
+Never turn your back on evil people, or they will destroy you.

 If light could kiss this would be the most loving, achingly sensitive kinetic caress.
 Shadowed waves rose and glided back to the recesses, like invisible currents of air witnessing a glint of moisture and a warming pulse.
 This is where goodness lives.
 In the eyes of Rembrandt.

 What had I done to deserve this?
 The soul-wrenching introspection was reserved for messed up adults with the guidance of a therapist.
 There was evil stuff going on.
 What the hell was I doing to make me feel responsible for this pain?
 Dive deep.
 Let’s analyze every bad thing I have ever done.
 What lie did I tell?
 What bad word did I say?
 Did I cheat anyone?
 I was 11 years old, for fuck’s sake.
 Racking my brain to fit the crime to the mental punishment.
 I could not find it, no matter how hard I searched, and realized with certainty I had done nothing wrong, that I was by everything I knew a good kid.
 Whatever this evil was, it was outside of me.

 Whatever these marks of pigment and burnt branch were, they held the secret to existence.
 I was to invest everything to experience this phenomenon.